-The Labyrinth is a 3500 year old sacred walking path that is re-emerging world wide.
+A Labyrinth is a 3500-year-old sacred walking path that is re-emerging world wide.
 Unlike a maze, the labyrinth has only one path which meanders throughout the whole circle leading into and back out of the centre.
 Walking it will move you toward clarity or peace.

-The Labyrinth is located on the grounds of Georgian Shores United Church to the south of the parking lot.
-The labyrinth was a community effort by many faiths, and is open to all to come, reflect, and find peace.
+This Labyrinth is located on the grounds of Georgian Shores United Church to the south of the parking lot.
+It was a community effort by many faiths and is open to all to come, reflect, and find peace.

 The Peace Labyrinth was awarded the Peace Medallion for 2006 from the International YMCA Peace Week, and the Peace Award at the Baha’i Peace Breakfast and Workshop.

 May 13, 2006 was the official opening of the Peace Labyrinth at Division Street United Church, now Georgian Shores United Church.
-There were approximately 100 in attendance, a multi-faith group of persons.
+Approximately 100 attended, a multi-faith group of persons.

 How to Walk the Labyrinth

-★ Quiet your mind and become aware of your breath.
+★ Quiet your mind and become aware of your breathing.

 ★ Find the pace your body wants to go and follow it.